james-priest/100-days-of-code-log-r2/README.md

 ## 2. The Benefits of Offline First
 ### Day 2: January,28 2018 - Sunday

-**Project:** Grow with Google Scholarship Challenge: Mobile Web
+**Project:** [Grow with Google Scholarship Challenge](https://www.udacity.com/grow-with-google): Mobile Web track

-**Progress:** - Lesson 2: The Benefits of Offline First - Jake Archibald
+**Progress:** Lesson 2: The Benefits of Offline First - Jake Archibald

-**Thoughts:** The _Benefits of Offline First_ course was broken down into 13 segments.
+The _Benefits of Offline First_ course was broken down into 13 segments.
 It discussed the use of **HTTP Cache** and laid out a new paradigm which loads content from cache first rather than relying on network connectivity to determine if content gets displayed.

 This solves for all three of the following use case scenarios:
 1. Great connectivity